Culture and the Soldier

 H. Christian Breede is an assistant professor of political science and associate chair of the Public Administration program at the Royal Military College of Canada.
 He is coeditor (with Stéfanie von Hlatky) of Going to War?
 Trends in Military Interventions, author of The Idea of Failed States, and has operational experience with the Canadian army in Haiti and Afghanistan.
 He is cross-appointed with the Department of Political Studies at Queen’s University and is also the deputy director of its Centre for International and Defence Policy.

 Contributors: Stéphanie A.H.
-Bélanger, Andy Belyea, Vanessa Brown, Pierre Jolicoeur, Frédéric Labarre, Shaohan Lin, Iryna Lysychkina, James McKay, Alan Okros, Robert A. Rubinstein, Joel Sokolsky, Stéfanie von Hlatky, Corri Zoli.
+Bélanger, Andy Belyea, Vanessa Brown, Pierre Jolicoeur, Frédéric Labarre, Shaohan Lin, Iryna Lysychkina, James R. McKay, Alan Okros, Robert A. Rubinstein, Joel J. Sokolsky, Stéfanie von Hlatky, Corri Zoli.

 Preface / H. Christian Breede